azjones/mac-dev-config/README.md

 https://raw.githubusercontent.com/azjones/macdev/master/vscode-usersettings.json
 ```

+Let's make VS Code beatiful.
+As with the terminal we will be going with Oceanic Next color theme.
+You can [install](https://marketplace.visualstudio.com/items?itemName=mhartington.Oceanic-Next) it here.
+Once installed, be sure to _reload_ VS Code.

 ## Python

 OS X, like Linux, ships with [Python](http://python.org/) already installed.
 But you don't want to mess with the system Python (some system tools rely on it, etc.), so we'll install our own version using [pyenv](https://github.com/yyuu/pyenv).
 This will also allow us to manage multiple versions of Python (ex: 2.7 and 3) should we need to.